A Hypergraph Container Method for Spread SAT: Approximation and Speedup: Proof of Theorem

 Finally, we prove Corollary~\ref{regular} and~\ref{densemax}, where we employ a slightly different approach to bound the size of each container $C$.
 Recall that in the container algorithm, if $\mathcal{F}_i$ is 1-uniform, then $\mathcal{F}_i$ will bring new 1-edges to $\mathcal{H}_{i+1}$ and thus the size of $C_i$ decreases.
 Otherwise, the size of $C_i$ remains unchanged.
-The following lemma shows that when all elements of $\mathcal{F}_i$ have size greater than one, the weight $w_p(\mathcal{H}_i^{>1})$ does not decrease. \begin{lem} Let $p=1/(2n)$.
-If $\mathcal{H}$ is a $k$-bounded hypergraph on $2n$ vertices with $w_p(\mathcal{H})\geq d$, then for each iteration $i$,
+The following lemma shows that when all elements of $\mathcal{F}_i$ have size greater than one, the weight $w_p(\mathcal{H}_i^{>1})$ does not decrease. \begin{lem} Let $p=1/(2n)$ and $\mathcal{H}$ be a $k$-bounded hypergraph on $2n$ vertices.
+If $\mathcal{F}_i$ is $s$-uniform with $s\geq 2$, then

 \end{lem}